ScotGovAnalysis/compendium_data_gov_scot/README.md

 To create a new .Rmd file, go to ``` New Blank File -> R Markdown ```, name your file and press okay.
 This will create a new blank .Rmd file in your current working directory.
 Next copy and paste a previous .Rmd script and work from there.

 ## index.Rmd landing page
 The index.Rmd is commonly used as the landing page for the website.
+Use this page as an intorduciton to the website.
+For the compendium product, the index.Rmd has been edited to produce a .html file called "Agricultural Statistics".
+This is the first highlisted tab in the nav bar shown.
 ![image](https://github.com/DavidFrenchSG/compendium_data_gov_scot/assets/144359744/172bfeba-b961-4f48-beae-8234eae2db16)

 ## Configure .Rmd webpage
 The webpage is configured in the first 31 lines of code in a new .Rmd script.
+Shown below:
 ![image](https://github.com/DavidFrenchSG/compendium_data_gov_scot/assets/144359744/6a705ca2-9bbd-4e10-bdbf-d5ca627f6e55)
 ### Title, Author and Date
 ```